RandoOnSteam/flac/README.md

-This is Ziph's Flac library with modifications for older compilers
+This is Xiph's Flac library with modifications for older compilers